-How to start writing a novel: 10 things to do right away
+How to start writing a book: the 10 things to do right away

-You want to write a novel?
+You want to start writing a book?
 Keen to get going?
-Just make sure you do not write your first sentence.
+OK.
+Fine.
+Just make sure you don’t write your first sentence.
 Not now, and not any time soon.
-I mean, you’ll get there soon enough, but first up, you need to get ready.
+You’ll get there soon enough, but first up – get ready.

 Let’s say, for example, you are Suzanne Collins with an idea in your head about a dystopian world where kids are made to fight it out for survival on television.
 That is the seed of a story and, at this stage, we don’t need more, but you still need to write it down.
 On a blank sheet of paper (or, better still, computer screen), give yourself a heading (it can change, and it can be as simple as ‘Story’), and write down what you’ve got.

 One sentence is fine.
 One or two sentences is actually good.

 Because if you have your story down in a very brief sentence or two, you can understand its shape and purpose much more clearly than if you start with five pages of waffle.